 Singles Strategy: The 2- 1 Groundstroke Play

-Do you want to learn a reliable singles strategy that you can use against any opponent to play solid and winning tennis?
+Do you want to learn a reliable singles strategy that you can use against any opponent to play winning tennis?

 Let’s get started.